Intel: Our Goal Is to Become the Second Largest Foundry by 2030

 “Our ambition is to be the No. 2 foundry in the world by the end of the decade, and [we] expect to generate leading foundry margins,” said Randhir Thakur, the president of Intel Foundry Services, in an interview with Nikkei Asia.

-By contrast, Intel’s IFS business unit has generated $576 million in revenue so far this year.
-Once the acquisition of Tower Semiconductor closes in early 2023, Intel will add some $1.5 billion in revenue per year to its IFS division.
+By contrast, Intel’s IFS business unit has generated $576 million in revenue this year so far.
+Once the acquisition of Tower Semiconductor closes in early 2023, the Intel will add some $1.5 billion revenue per year to its IFS division.
 This will immediately make IFS the world’s No. 7 or No. 8 foundry, but it will still be considerably smaller than Samsung Foundry in terms of revenue.

-- Development of leading-edge process technologies that are competitive to those of Samsung Foundry and TSMC in terms of power, performance, and area (PPA); yields, and time-to-market.
+- Development of leading-edge process technologies which are competitive to those of Samsung Foundry and TSMC in terms of power, performance, and area (PPA); yields, and time-to-market.

-- Build leading-edge capacity for IFS clients.
-Essentially, the company will have to own more advanced capacity than Samsung Foundry by the late 2020s.
+- Building plenty of leading-edge capacity for IFS clients.
+Essentially, the company will have to own more advanced capacity than Samsung Foundry does by the late 2020s.

 - Maintain operations and competitive positions of Tower Semiconductor by innovating on the mature technologies front.